 If you cannot pay your debts, are receiving telephone calls from collectors demanding payment or are dealing with a lawsuit, bankruptcy may help you.
 One of the major aims of bankruptcy law is to give a financially distressed person an opportunity to make a new financial start.
-Filing bankruptcy generally results in the "discharge," or release from obligation, of your debts — or at least of many of them — so that no further legal action can ever be taken against you on those debts.
+Filing bankruptcy generally results in the "discharge," or release from obligation, of your debts (or at least of many of them) so that no further legal action can ever be taken against you on those debts.
 In short, bankruptcy gives you a fresh start.
 However, careful consideration should be given before filing for bankruptcy, because doing so may affect your credit and have other adverse consequences.

 Chapter 7 is the most common type of bankruptcy.
 It is called a "liquidation bankruptcy," because the debtor is relieved of personal liability for all debts (with certain exceptions).
 In return, a debtor must give up possession of the debtor's assets (again, with certain exceptions).
 While a liquidation bankruptcy is a valuable tool for the debtor, a debtor only will be granted a discharge once every eight years.
-Once such a Chapter 7 bankruptcy is filed, it generally takes about 3 months to complete.
+Once a Chapter 7 bankruptcy is filed, it generally takes about 3 months to complete.

 Some debts are not discharged by a Chapter 7 bankruptcy.
 The most common of these debts are child support, spousal support, criminal restitution and criminal fines.
 Other debts may or may not be discharged, depending on the particular circumstances.
 For instance, debts arising out of giving a false financial statement, fraudulent use of a credit card, or for willful and malicious injury may not be discharged.
-Personal income tax liabilities may be discharged depending on whether a tax return has been filed and sufficient time has passed.
+Tax liabilities may or may not be discharged, depending on whether a tax return has been filed and sufficient time has passed.
 Educational loans can be discharged in whole or in part only after proving the existence of undue hardship, something which requires a separate proceeding from the bankruptcy case.

-Only property which you have, and income to which you are entitled, on the date you file bankruptcy is subject to the bankruptcy.
-Property which is acquired at a later date generally cannot be taken, regardless of the value.
+Only property that you have, and income to which you are entitled, on the date you file bankruptcy is subject to the bankruptcy.
+Property acquired at a later date generally cannot be taken, regardless of the value.
 Some property, such as the right to an inheritance or proceeds from a divorce decree or divorce settlement acquired within 180 days after the date you file, may nevertheless be included in your bankruptcy.
 Under certain circumstances other property, such as your right to tax refunds for prior years or the current year, may also be included in your bankruptcy, even though you have not yet received the refunds.

 You may file a Chapter 13 petition if you have debts within a certain range and have a regular income (whether from wages, unemployment or otherwise) and you wish to pay some or all of your debts when you can.
-Chapter 13 will permit you to propose to the bankruptcy court a plan for paying off your debts gradually, generally within three to five years, but the judge must approve the plan you propose.
+Chapter 13 will permit you to propose to the bankruptcy court a plan for paying off your debts gradually, generally within three to five years.
+Chapter 13 allows you to discharge more types of debt than you can discharge in Chapter 7, but the judge must approve the plan you propose.
 You will have to agree to give a portion of your income to a trustee who will distribute that money among your creditors on a pro-rata basis.
-You will not be able to pay only when you can, but will have to make the payments each month for a specified time period.
+You will not be able to pay only when you can, but will have to make the payments each month or specified time period.
 You generally will not lose any of your property in a Chapter 13 case, and the court will restrain your creditors from garnishing your wages or taking other action against you and your property and sometimes even against a co-signer.
 You may not file a Chapter 13 if you are a corporation or partnership.